itanc-com/ishop/README.md

-# iShop – Online Shop API
+# iShop – E-commerce API with FastAPI Framework

-A simple and lightweight eCommerce API built with FastAPI to manage online sales and inventory.
+## A simple and lightweight e-commerce API built with FastAPI for managing online sales and inventory.

 ---